I woke up one morning worried I wasn’t going to be able to pay my bills, let alone pay off my debt. I was scared. Debt had taken over my life.

-The extra income you make is the difference in paying off your student loans in 10 years versus 3 years, it that’s BIG of a deal.
+The extra income you make is the difference in paying off your student loans in 10 years versus 3 years.
+It’s that BIG of a deal.

 The key is to start today.
 Here let me help.
-If you sign up for Personal Capital, the website and app that I personally use that helps track your expenses, investments, and more you will earn a $20 Amazon gift card if you add at least one valid investment account (brokerage, 401k, IRA, etc) containing a balance of more than $1000 within 30 days of registering.
+If you sign up for Personal Capital, the website that I personally use to help track my expenses, investments, and more.
+You will earn a $20 Amazon gift card if you add at least one valid investment account (brokerage, 401k, IRA, etc) containing a balance of more than $1000 within 30 days of registering.
 I believe that every single person can make extra money on the side.

 Be proud of what you are doing to pay off debt.
 You don’t have to drive for Lyft forever, rent your home on Airbnb, or walk dogs on Wags for the rest of your life, but to pay off debt fast you do have to earn extra income.